-Sara Catania is vice president of digital media at NBC4 Southern California
+Sara Catania is vice president of digital news at NBC4 Southern California

-Since starting at NBC4 in March of 2011 as editorial director of digital media, she's won the first Sigma Delta Chi Award for NBCLA.com from The Society for Professional Journalists, for Deadline Reporting online, won the first Murrow Regional Award for NBCLA.com for a series on physical therapists and legal violations, and hosted the first digital fellowship in partnership with Asian American Journalists Assn, which resulted in the hiring of the fellow as an on-camera multi-media journalist.
-She is the digital point person for the NBC4 I-Team, which won an IRE Award in 2013 for exposing dangerous bus companies.
-She was made vice president in December of 2013.
+Under her leadership the station won its first-ever national Sigma Delta Chi Award from the Society of Professional Journalists, for coverage of breaking news, won the first Murrow Regional Award for NBCLA.com for a series on physical therapists and legal violations, and hosted the first digital fellowship in partnership with Asian American Journalists Assn, which resulted in the hiring of the fellow as an on-camera multi-media journalist.
+She is the digital point person for the NBC4 I-Team, which won an IRE Award for exposing dangerous bus companies.
+Previously she was the editorial director of digital news for the station.

-Sara is a contributing editor for the Los Angeles Times op-ed page and an adjunct journalism professor at the University of Southern California's Annenberg School for Communication & Journalism.
+She was a contributing editor for the Los Angeles Times op-ed page and served for six years as an adjunct journalism professor at the University of Southern California's Annenberg School for Communication & Journalism.

 An avowed non-athlete, Sara ran the LA Marathon and lived to blog